 - July 24, 2023

-- Council adopted public hearing resolution for the assumption of District
+- Council adopted resolution to set a date and time for a public hearing to consider assumption of the District

 - August-September 2023